semantic-release/semantic-release/docs/recipes/travis.md

 This example is a minimal configuration for **semantic-release** with a build running Node 4, 6 and 8 on Linux and OSX.
 See [Travis - Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) for additional configuration options.

-This example uses [`travis-deploy-once`](https://github.com/semantic-release/travis-deploy-once) in order to command [Run `semantic-release` only after all tests succeeded](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).
+This example uses [`travis-deploy-once`](https://github.com/semantic-release/travis-deploy-once) in order to [Run `semantic-release` only after all tests succeeded](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).
 Alternatively you can use [Travis CI Build Stages recipe](travis-build-stages.md).

 It's recommended to run the `semantic-release` command in the [Travis `deploy` step](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle) so if an error occurs the build will fail and Travis will send a notification.